-the sunderland festival of creative writing
+the sunderland creative writing festival

 I'm creative director, and put the festival together with wonderful support from the MAC Trust, and from the creative community and generous venue owners of Sunderland.
 The 2018 Festival is made possible by the generosity of Arts Council England and the National Lottery.

 The first Festival brought in hundreds of visitors from across the North-East to a diverse programme of free events, with both internationally renowned writers and local talent.